 Towpath Explorers present Weavers’ Quest 2019

-On Saturday 14 September the Explorers will be back with a new version of the hugely popular, competition-based trail that went down so well with explorers of all ages at BCF 2018.
+On Saturday 14 September the Explorers were back with a new version of the hugely popular, competition-based trail that went down so well with explorers of all ages at BCF 2018.

-The Quest is an immersive family adventure, a playful journey inspired by the history of the Weavers’ Triangle.
-Players will enjoy a magical experience as they follow a guided trail, meeting some interesting characters and undertaking challenges along the way.
+The Quest was an immersive family adventure, a playful journey inspired by the history of the Weavers’ Triangle.
+Players enjoyed a magical experience as they followed a guided trail, meeting some interesting characters and undertaking challenges along the way.

-The game is set in the late 18th Century where mechanisation of the weaving industry is upon us but a skilled hand weaver is still as good and as fast as a machine.
-Players take on the role of the weaver, following a guided trail through a series of challenges, meeting some extraordinary characters along the way, in order to collect the equipment, materials and good luck they will need to turn a profit and avoid catastrophe on the cobbled road to success.
+The game was set in the late 18th Century where mechanisation of the weaving industry is upon us but a skilled hand weaver is still as good and as fast as a machine.
+Players took on the role of the weaver, following a guided trail through a series of challenges, meeting some extraordinary characters along the way, in order to collect the equipment, materials and good luck they needed to turn a profit and avoid catastrophe on the cobbled road to success.

-Once players have completed the trail they will return to the Cotton Exchange for a theatrical reveal of the results of their hard work and their subsequent position on the leader board.
-The trail will begin and end at the Weavers’ Triangle Visitors Centre at Burnley Wharf by the Leeds and Liverpool Canal which tells the story of the area, the canal and the cotton.
-The trail winds along the canal towpath until it reaches the canal’s famous ‘straight mile’, then it leaves the towpath to head through town and back to the Visitor Centre, and will take between 30-60 mins – dependent on how fast you walk and how fast you solve the clues!
+Once players completed the trail they returned to the Cotton Exchange for a theatrical reveal of the results of their hard work and their subsequent position on the leader board.
+The trail began and ended at the Weavers’ Triangle Visitors Centre at Burnley Wharf by the Leeds and Liverpool Canal which tells the story of the area, the canal and the cotton.
+The trail wound along the canal towpath until it reached the canal’s famous ‘straight mile’, then it left the towpath to head through town and back to the Visitor Centre.

 Kennet came to Burnley Wharf